jlelong/LaTeX-Workshop-wiki/Snippets.md

 \subsubsection{Content}
 ```

-To recursively promote/demote a section and and all its subsections, first call `latex-workshop.select-section` to select the section and all its subsections and then call `latex-workshop.promote-sectioning` or `latex-workshop.demote-sectioning`.
+To recursively promote/demote a section and all its subsections, first, call `latex-workshop.select-section` to select the section and all its subsections and then call `latex-workshop.promote-sectioning` or `latex-workshop.demote-sectioning`.

 #### Keybindings